ibexa/documentation-developer/docs/content_management/content_api/managing_content.md

 !!! tip "Trash REST API"

-    To see how to manage Trash using the REST API, see [REST API reference](../../api/rest_api/rest_api_reference/rest_api_reference.html#managing-content-list-trash-items).
+    To learn how to manage Trash using the REST API, see [REST API reference](../../api/rest_api/rest_api_reference/rest_api_reference.html#managing-content-list-trash-items).

 To empty the Trash (remove all Locations in Trash), use [`TrashService::emptyTrash`,](https://github.com/ibexa/core/blob/main/src/contracts/Repository/TrashService.php#L75) which takes no arguments.